 Tumor.
 This is an abnormal growth of the bone.
 It may or may not be cancer.

 Serious damage to your hip joint can cause pain and keep you from doing some of your daily activities.
-Hip resurfacing may help ease your pain, make it easier to move your hip, and improve your quality of life.
+Hip resurfacing may help ease your pain.
+It can make it easier to move your hip, and improve your quality of life.
 Your doctor may advise hip resurfacing or a total joint replacement if other treatments don’t work.
-These can include pain medicine, special exercises, and a cane or walker.
+These can include pain medicine, exercises, and a cane or walker.

 How is hip resurfacing done?

-During hip resurfacing surgery, the surgeon smoothes the femoral head and the socket areas.
+During the surgery, the surgeon smooths the femoral head and the socket areas.
 The surgeon does not replace the femoral head.
 He or she puts a metal covering on the femoral head and on the socket.
 This surgery is different from total hip replacement surgery.
-In total hip replacement, the surgeon actually replaces the femoral head and puts a metal covering on the socket.
+In total hip replacement, the surgeon replaces the femoral head and puts a metal covering on the socket.

 What are the risks of hip resurfacing?